-Other remedies for easing withdrawal symptoms include valerian, wild lettuce, passion flower, or bee balm tea for nerves.
+Other herbal remedies for easing withdrawal symptoms include valerian, wild lettuce, passion flower, or bee balm tea for nerves.
 Enhance blood circulation with hawthorn or ginkgo biloba extract.
 Drink rosemary tea to offset depression, chamomile tea for relaxation, and angelica or skullcap tea for anxiety.
-Honey or sorghum syrup may be added to tea for energy and taste.
+Honey or sorghum syrup may be added to herbal tea for energy and taste.

 Oat straw tea is good when fighting all addictions especially smoking and nicotine withdrawal.
-A study conducted in 1971 shows that a tincture made from fresh oats can help people stop smoking.
+A study conducted in 1971 shows that a tincture made from fresh oats can help people stop smoking and vaping.
 Another remedy for nicotine addition is essential oil of black peppercorn.
 Inhale the vapors when the urge to smoke strikes but do not take internally.

-Siberian ginseng helps fight cocaine and opiate addiction although should not be used in cases of hypoglycemia, high-blood pressure, or a heart disorder.
-Valerian root has a calming effect and when used with the amino-acid tyrosine, can be helpful for those undergoing opiate withdrawals.
+Siberian ginseng helps fight cocaine and opiate addiction -- although ginseng should not be used in cases of hypoglycemia, high-blood pressure, or a heart disorder.
+Valerian root has a calming effect and when used with the amino-acid tyrosine can be helpful for those undergoing opiate withdrawals.

 Herbal treatment will vary depending upon the abused substance and overall health of the addict.
 To minimize withdrawal symptoms, withdrawal from any drug should probably be done slowly although some addicts find it easier to quit cold-turkey.
-The task of quitting cannot be accomplished alone and professional help should be sought if at all possible.
+The task of quitting cannot usually be accomplished alone and professional help should be sought if at all possible.
 It helps to find someone that will hold the addict accountable for their actions.
-Try group therapy, treatment centers, reflexology, accupuncture, and other alternative treatments until you find something that helps.
-Do not give up.
+Try group therapy, treatment centers, reflexology, acupuncture and other alternative treatments until you find something that helps.
+Visit other websites like Drug Abuse.gov for lots of helpful information.
+Do not give up!

 If you are trying to overcome an addiction, seek help from clinics, family, and healthcare providers.
 There are many programs available.
 In many instances a clergyman can offer spiritual direction and other sources of help.
 Assistance is also listed in the local yellow pages (under Drug Abuse).
 Searches on the internet can provide valuable information about various methods and their results.
 Remember that you are not alone unless you choose to be.
 Help is available.
 Just by reading this article, you are on your way to a better life.